How coronavirus is affecting Brazil

 “Humanity is sick with the pandemic and will only find a cure if it walks together.
 God, who made us free and co-responsible for the work of Creation, for the care of one another, help us to learn from the lessons of this pandemic, so that we can overcome it and move forward in building a healthier world, starting from fraternity and universal solidarity.”

 The President of Brazil has ignored quarantine measures enforced by many state governments and new laws have been brought in to encourage businesses to go and exploit the Amazon.
-In April of this year, there was almost twice as much environmental destruction and logging in the Amazon as there was in April last year.
+In April of last year, there was almost twice as much environmental destruction and logging in the Amazon as there was in April 2019.

 Local lockdowns are in place, but these measures to prevent the spread of coronavirus present a real challenge to poor families, who need to work in order to eat.